CodySchrank/gSwitch/README.md

 ## Notes

+Unless you have a 2013 Macbook Pro with a 750m consider yourself a guinea pig.
+Since this is so new it is untested on anything else.

 Does not support macs older than 2011

 Since I wrote this in about 3 days I'm sure there are going to be issues.